laurenpenn/Website/content/plugins/podpress/readme.txt

 * on a first installation of podPress, only the podPress Feed with the slug "podcast" will be active by default

 = v8.8.10.2 =
-<strong>Notice:</strong> Upgrading to this version from version 8.8.9.2 or older will rename the podPress `meta_key`s in the postmeta data base table of your blog (see bug fixes).
+**Notice:** Upgrading to this version from version 8.8.9.2 or older will rename the podPress `meta_key`s in the postmeta data base table of your blog (see bug fixes).
 Downgrading to a previous version is only possible if you reverse these changes.

 * bug fix: podPress displays the download number for files with white spaces in their names in the "Downloads Per Media File" table and in the line below the player (Thank you [SmartPeoplePod](http://wordpress.org/support/profile/smartpeoplepod) for [reporting the problem](http://wordpress.org/support/topic/plugin-podpress-podpress-stats-per-post-are-gone-help).)
 * bug fix: ebooks will have no longer a "Play in Popup" link

 = v8.8.10.1 =
-<strong>Notice:</strong> Upgrading to this version from version 8.8.9.2 or older will rename the podPress `meta_key`s in the postmeta data base table of your blog (see bug fixes).
+**Notice:** Upgrading to this version from version 8.8.9.2 or older will rename the podPress `meta_key`s in the postmeta data base table of your blog (see bug fixes).
 Downgrading to a previous version is only possible if you reverse these changes.

 * bug fix: the jQuery and jQueryUI libraries are getting loaded correctly, regardless whether the file system on the server is case sensitive or not

 = v8.8.10 =
-<strong>Notice:</strong> Upgrading to this version will rename the podPress `meta_key`s in the postmeta data base table of your blog (see bug fixes).
+**Notice:** Upgrading to this version will rename the podPress `meta_key`s in the postmeta data base table of your blog (see bug fixes).
 Downgrading to a previous version is only possible if you reverse these changes.

 * a new option at the General Settings page of podPress to display the file size of the media files along with the duration in the line below the player (or player preview)
 * new options at the General Settings page of podPress which make it possible to customize the displayed duration value